tberey/social-stocks/README.md

 <!-- ROADMAP -->
 ## Roadmap
-Below is the confirmed planned roadmap.
-See the [open issues][issues-url] and also the [project board][project-url], for a list of any other proposed features or known issues.
+Below is the refined and confirmed roadmap, that has been planned for completion.
+See [open issues][issues-url] and also the [project board][project-url], for any other proposed features or known issues, which may not be listed below.

 | Feature/Task/Bugfix | Details | Version <i>(if released)</i> | Notes |
 |:---|:---|:---|:---|